That’s the right spirit – Ed Miliband proposes an updated Glass-Steagall Act

 Evidence and randomization (wonkish)

-27 September, 2012 at 20:33 | Posted in Statistics & Econometrics, Theory of Science & Methodology | Leave a comment
+27 Sep, 2012 at 20:33 | Posted in Statistics & Econometrics, Theory of Science & Methodology | Comments Off on Evidence and randomization (wonkish)

 Nancy Cartwright gave this lecture at a symposium on March 11th 2012 at Stanford.
 Part two and three of the speech – and a question and answer session after the speech – can be seen by clicking the link below: